shehzadkhan77/NewsWave---Real-Time-News-Web-App/README.md

 # NewsWave - Real-Time News Web App

-NewsWave is a professional, responsive, and user-friendly web application that provides real-time news updates from multiple sources, including Dawn News, ARY News, and Geo News.
+NewsWave is a professional, responsive, and user-friendly web application that provides real-time news updates from multiple sources, including CNN, BBC, and The Verge.
 It features a modern design, smooth animations, and a video background for an engaging user experience.

 ## Features